petersteele111/Python-Weather-App/README.md

 This may change in the future as I update the program and add more features.
 I will reflect these changes here in the README as necessary.

 # Conclusion
 Thank you all for checking out my repo and app.
 This is very much a work in progress and new features and restructuring are done daily.
-As mentioned above, if you have any questions, comments, or concerns, please don't hesitate to contact me on here and I will be more than happy to read and reply to those messages.
+As mentioned above, if you have any questions, comments, or concerns, please don't hesitate to contact me at info@pbsteele.com and I will be more than happy to read and reply to those messages.

 **This is a work in progress.
 The source code here is released under the GNUv3 License.
 Thank you**